- Many companies treat SEO as an afterthought, first developing a marketing strategy and the corresponding initiatives, campaigns, and assets.

 Content Marketing Strategy

 Search data is the fuel that drives superior content performance.
-By understanding your audience’s interests (as well as problems), you’ll be able to use content to capture their attention, drive them to your site, engage them, differentiate your brand, build a relationship, and ultimately convert them.
+By understanding your audience’s interests (as well as problems), you’ll be able to use content marketing to capture their attention, drive them to your site, engage them, differentiate your brand, build a relationship, and ultimately convert them.

 As you explore your website’s entry points and the keywords that bring people there, pay special attention to the performance of blogs, how-to’s, vidoes, resource pages, and other content that captures informational, long-tail searches.
 These pages should have healthy time-on-site metrics, showing that people are actually reading the information.
 Ideally, they’ll inspire visits to additional pages and deeper engagement.